 Bay Creek has been called one of Madison's better kept secrets, and is the least known of the centrally located neighborhoods.
-Yet it is rich in recreational resources, is in a great location with easy access to downtown and the east and west sides, has affordable housing, offers a unique mix of shops and restaurants, and experiences little crime.
+Yet it is in a great location with easy access to downtown and the east and west sides, is rich in recreational resources, has affordable housing, offers a unique mix of shops and restaurants, and experiences little crime.
 We're not without our problems though, and we'll examine some of these, and the makeup of Bay Creek below.

-Madison's first city pool is nearing completion, and will provide summertime fun for kids and adults.
+Madison's first city pool provides summertime fun for kids and adults.

 Monona Bay (at the north end of the neighborhood) is a popular spot for swimmers (at Bernie's Beach), boaters, ice skaters, fishing enthusiasts, runners, rollerbladers, walkers and bikers.